Phil Taylor (darts player): Michael van Gerwen

-During the final of the 2013 world championship Taylor fought back from 4–2 down in sets to win 7–4.
 A few months later, van Gerwen became the first player other than Taylor to finish top of the table of the Premier League with the two meeting in the final which van Gerwen won 10–8.
 Afterwards Van Gerwen called Taylor the greatest and said that no one will match his achievements in darts.

 Taylor then won the next three high-profile meetings which included the finals of the Sydney Darts Masters and Championship League Darts.
 Taylor had won six major titles since the Premier League loss, whilst Van Gerwen hadn't won any until they met in the final of the 2013 Players Championship Finals.
 Van Gerwen won seven successive legs from 6–3 down before emerging victorious 11–7.

 In January 2014, Van Gerwen won the World Championship and replaced Taylor as the world number one, and a month later inflicted the first whitewash over Taylor in Premier League history by beating him 7–0 in 13 minutes with an average of 109.59.
 Van Gerwen whitewashed Taylor 4–0 in the final of the World Cup, en route to the Netherlands' 3–0 win over England.
 In July, they contested the final of the World Matchplay; Taylor won 11 of the first 13 legs and went on to win 18–9, averaging 107.27.
 The loss reduced Van Gerwen to tears on the stage afterwards.
 In August, the pair met in the final of the inaugural Perth Darts Masters with Taylor fighting back from 6–3 down in legs to win 11–9 whilst averaging 105.08.

 At the 2016 Masters van Gerwen became the first player to win 5 matches in a row against Taylor.
 Taylor defeated Van Gerwen 11–5 in the final of the inaugural Champions League of Darts tournament in September 2016, having defeated him 10–4 in an earlier group match.
 When Taylor retired, he had played Van Gerwen 62 times, winning 34 and losing 26, with 2 draws.
 Taylor won 6 of his last 9 matches against Van Gerwen before his retirement.